CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

     *There may be some warnings for a few documents that are too large to evaluate sentiment.
 Often sentiment analysis is performed at the page or sentence level rather than the full document; but in this case scenario, most of the documents - particularly the hotel reviews, are short enough for useful document-level sentiment scores to be evaluated.*

 ### Task 6.6: Query the modified index

+In this task, you will learn how to query the modified index in Azure AI Search to retrieve updated results based on your changes to the index structure.

 1. At the top of the blade for your Azure AI Search resource, select **Search explorer**.